Where and when?

 How can I watch the game?

-The match is being broadcast live in the UK on BBC One.
-You can also follow all the action as it happens on the whufc.com Match Centre, with live audio commentary, social media updates, in-running stats, photos and more.
-Join the conversation on social using #WHUMCI
+The match is being broadcast live in the UK on BT Sport.
+You can also follow the action as it happens right here on whufc.com, with live audio commentary, social media updates, in-running stats, photos and more.
+Join in the conversation on social using #WHUMCI